 The authors describe a small study that suggests vapers may have increased prevalence of nicotine stomatitis (which is, oddly, not related to nicotine), a condition caused by heat that creates lesions in the mouth.
 This is a minor condition that typically resolves itself when the source of heat (typically a pipe) is eliminated.

 A small pilot study examined the oral microbiomes of 10 vapers, 10 smokers, and 10 non-vapers/smokers.
 The authors found that the bacterial profile of vapers was similar to the non-vaping/smoking control group, but that the smoking group’s oral bacteria profile was very different.
 The researchers concluded that vapor doesn’t alter the microbiome.
-Again, the study was very small, so broad conclusions can’t be made.
-The review covers some other small studies, but questions their relevance based on small size and lack of proper controls.
+Again, the study was very small, so broad conclusions can’t be drawn from it.
+The review covers some other small studies, but questions their relevance based on size and lack of proper controls.

 Finally, there is the issue of exploding vapes causing damage to the mouths of vapers.
 While it’s true that a very small number of vapers have had catastrophic accidents that caused severe facial and oral lacerations and broken teeth, this is more a matter of vape battery safety than anything else.
 Most injuries from devices exploding in the mouth have been caused by mechanical mods used by inexperienced vapers.
 Using modern regulated devices and quality batteries, there is virtually no chance that an atomizer will be launched into the user’s teeth.